waqasm78/AI-90Days/docs/Day1.md

 * Full IDE experience with IntelliSense, debugging, and project templates
 * Jupyter notebook support inside the IDE
 * Familiar environment for .NET/C++ developers

 ---

+## 🤔 Why Use Jupyter Notebook Instead of Just Visual Studio?

+Jupyter Notebooks are purpose-built for:

+✅ **Exploratory data analysis** — write and run code in small, testable cells.

+✅ **Visualization** — see charts, graphs, and output inline.

+✅ **Narration** — mix code, formulas (LaTeX), and markdown explanations in one place.

+✅ **Rapid prototyping** — perfect for testing ML algorithms and data transformation step-by-step.

+✅ **Educational purposes** — great for tutorials, walk-throughs, and documenting thought processes.

+Visual Studio is ideal for building larger apps and organizing code into structured modules.
+But for AI/ML workflows, **Jupyter gives you an interactive playground** that's hard to beat.

+You can use **both together** — code in notebooks to experiment, then convert to `.py` scripts or projects in Visual Studio when scaling up.

+---